CANADIAN PREMIER BASEBALL LEAGUE GUIDELINES AND BYLAWS

 b.
 Compare the record of teams against the team in first place, then in second place, then in third place, until the tie is broken.

-1. The official rosters of each team are due by the first day of April prior to the playing season, to the league office.
-No player movement is to happen within the league after this date.
-Players from outside leagues or organizations can be added after this date with no penalty.
-Failure to abide by these rules will result in fines and or suspension.
+1. The official rosters of each team are due by the first day of April prior to the playing season, to the league office, accompanied with each player’s birth certificate.
+No player movement is to happen within the league after February 1 of each calendar year.
+Players from outside leagues or organizations can be added after this date with no penalty, but players need to be approved by league executives.
+Failure to abide by these rules will result in fines and/or suspension.

 2. Players are not to move laterally or down age divisions from the roster they are on after official roster submission on the first day of April.
 Players are able to move up divisions within their organization to play league games.